norton120/pirate_baby/content/project-301/welcome-freshman.md.md

 Moving aboard the boat is still a week away, but the ripples of this shift have already begun.
 Sitting on the porch of my motel room Tuesday afternoon, I spent several hours planning work for a brand new contract - a contract I am very excited to be working on and that I realistically couldn't have afforded to take in the past.
 I had a long call with the crew of an open source project I've jumped into, a great crew of really talented and smart people.
 I took a nap.

-But the largest ripple, the one that seemingly came from nowhere, was all the socialization.
-You hear from
+But the great big ripple has been all the socialization.
+When I started planning out th
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxNjgwMzc1OCw5MjYxNjU5NDZdfQ==
+eyJoaXN0b3J5IjpbNDYwNzM5Mzk3LDkyNjE2NTk0Nl19
 -->